-Accounts receivable consists of services provided on credit, less advance payments, to the Institute's clients and is recorded net of allowances for uncollectible accounts receivable.
+Accounts receivable consists of services provided on credit, less advance payments, to the Institute's clients and is recorded net of allowances for expected credit losses.
 The Institute performs ongoing credit evaluations of its clients and generally requires no collateral.
-The Institute establishes an allowance for uncollectible accounts receivable based on such factors as accounts receivable aging and collections experience.
+The Institute establishes an allowance for expected credit losses based on such factors as accounts receivable aging and collections experience adjusted for current economic conditions and reasonable and supportable forecasts.
 Accounts receivable are written off when balances are deemed to be uncollectible.